CreoPhon/consonant_stability_portuguese_creoles/README.md

 Supplementary materials for: Consonant stability in Portuguese-based creoles
 ================
-Steven Moran, Carlos Silva and Nicholas A. Lester
 (03 January, 2023)

 -   <a href="#overview" id="toc-overview">Overview</a>
 -   <a href="#creole-stability" id="toc-creole-stability">Creole
     stability</a>
 -   <a href="#duration" id="toc-duration">Duration</a>
-    -   <a href="#duration-efects-on-the-segment-level"
+-   <a href="#duration-effects-on-the-segment-level"
-        id="toc-duration-efects-on-the-segment-level">Duration efects on the
+    id="toc-duration-effects-on-the-segment-level">Duration effects on the
     segment level</a>
 -   <a href="#segment-stability" id="toc-segment-stability">Segment
     stability</a>
 -   <a href="#word-position" id="toc-word-position">Word position</a>